Helga Nowotny: Research policy

 Next to her teaching and research activities, carried out at several universities and research institutions in Europe, Nowotny had always been intensely engaged in research policy.
-From 1985-1992 she was Chair of the Standing Committee for the Social Sciences of the European Science Foundation.
+From 1985 to 1992 she was Chair of the Standing Committee for the Social Sciences of the European Science Foundation.
 She has been chair and member of the scientific advisory boards of numerous research institutions and policy-related committees throughout Europe.
 From 2001 until early 2006 she was Chair of EURAB, the European Research Advisory Board of the European Commission.

 Nowotny is one of the founding members of the European Research Council, which has been established to fund frontier research at EU level based on the sole criteria of scientific excellence and pan-European competition.
 There she served as the Vice President and in February 2010, Nowotny was unanimously elected to the position of President of the European Research Council after the resignation of the founding president, Fotis Kafatos.
 As president of the ERC, she promoted increases in research funding across Europe, and advised new EU member states to increase funding support for their own research programs to prevent a "brain drain".
 She held the position until December 2013.

 In 2014, Nowotny was appointed chair of the ERA Council Forum Austria, which advises the Austrian Ministry of Science and Research at the interface of European and national research policy.

 Currently, Nowotny is Chair of the International Advisory Board of the University of Vienna.
 In 2020, she was appointed by European Commissioner for Innovation, Research, Culture, Education and Youth Mariya Gabriel to chair an independent search committee for the next president of the ERC.

 Professional positions

-In 1981-1982 and 2003-2004 Nowotny was a Fellow at the Wissenschaftskolleg zu Berlin and from 1992-1999 Permanent Fellow at Collegium Budapest/Institute of Advanced Study.
+In 1981-1982 and 2003-2004 Nowotny was a Fellow at the Wissenschaftskolleg zu Berlin and from 1992 to 1999 Permanent Fellow at Collegium Budapest/Institute of Advanced Study.
 Before moving to ETH Zurich, she was Professor and Head of the newly founded Institute for Theory and Social Studies of Science of the University of Vienna.

 From 1998 on, Nowotny was Director of the Collegium Helveticum at ETH Zurich.
 She was the founding director of the post-graduate fellowship programme based at ETH “Society in science: the Branco Weiss Fellowship” until 2004, when she returned to her native Vienna.
 From 2008 to 2014, Nowotny was a member of the Holberg Committee, which awards the Holberg prize to scholars who have made outstanding contributions to research in the arts and humanities, social sciences, law or theology.

 Nowotny has held teaching and research positions at the Institute of Advanced Study in Vienna, King's College, Cambridge, UK, the University of Bielefeld, the Wissenschaftszentrum Berlin and the École des Hautes Études en Sciences Sociales in Paris.
 Nowotny is vice president of the council for the Lindau Nobel Laureate Meetings.